Bispham High School Arts College: History

 Bispham High School was formerly an all girls' school, founded in the 1950s.

 Bispham was initially called Arnold High School for Girls, a girls' grammar school, having been split from local public school Arnold School by the local council.
-Arnold Girls' amalgamated with local girls' secondary modern Claremont to become Arnold-Claremont in 1975, before changing its name to Greenlands (grey and gold uniform, 6th form wore bottle green uniform) in 1976.
+Arnold Girls' amalgamated with local girls' secondary modern Claremont to become Arnold-Claremont in 1975, before changing its name to Greenlands (Kelly Green, gold, and white uniform, 6th form wore bottle green uniform, distinguished from lower school by green and white striped shirt or open collar white shirt) in 1976.
 The school had an 11 to 18 age range until 1989, when Blackpool Council separated from Lancashire County Council and moved A Levels to Blackpool Sixth Form College.

-The school became Bispham High School (navy blue and yellow uniform), a co educational secondary school, a specialist Performing Arts College and a Centre of Excellence for Performing Arts in 2000.
+The school became Bispham High School (navy blue, grey, and yellow uniform), a co educational secondary school, a specialist Performing Arts College and a Centre of Excellence for Performing Arts in 2000.
 At the last arts college redesignation, the school was judged exceptional in every criterion.

 Plans to merge Bispham and Collegiate High School were under discussion from 2012 to 2014.
 The new merged school (named Blackpool Aspire Academy) was formally created in September 2014, and is sponsored by the Fylde Coast Academy Trust.
 The school was temporarily housed at the former Bispham High School campus, but has now been relocated to new buildings at the Collegiate site during November 2015.